-I’ve been using an iPhone since the first one launched in 2007, so almost 6 years.
+I’ve been using an iPhone since the first one launched in 2007.
 And in that time, I feel like I’ve learned most of the ins and outs of iOS.
 Like many of you, I’m the one friends and family come to with their tech questions.

 But I’ll be the first to admit I don’t know everything about Apple’s mobile OS, as I learn new stuff everyday.
-And yesterday, I found out that you can turn your Photo Streams into websites, viewable by anyone, in just a few easy steps… Read More
+And recently, I found out that you can turn your Photo Streams into websites, viewable by anyone, in just a few easy steps…

 I’ve always loved the simplified iOS approach to screenshot taking just by pressing the power and home button simultaneously.
 This oft-used feature works in absolutely any app and, as an added bonus, iOS stores my screenies in the Camera Roll as crisp, lossless PNG files.